NS027/CS7980_Capstone_RBCMuseum/model/README.md

 # Project Setup Instructions

+To replicate our experiments or to analyze our results, please ensure to fill in the necessary API keys and other configurations by creating a .env file (see .sample.env) - the .env is ignored in .gitignore for security.

+Setup the python environment using either venv or pyenv or your favourite python environment amanger.
+Call the environment  anything you like.

-Follow the steps below to set up the environment for the project:
+Follow the steps below to set up the venv environment for the project:

 ## 1. Create the Environment
 Navigate to your project directory using the `cd` command: